Small Animal Internal Medicine and/or Emergency Medicine and Critical Care

 The College of Veterinary Medicine is located on the edge of the Auburn University campus, in the east central Alabama community of Auburn-Opelika.
 Collaborations with individuals in other Veterinary College departments, on the main campus, and at the University of Alabama and Emory University Medical Schools are available and contribute to the success of Auburn’s clinical programs.
 Faculty members include specialists in internal medicine, oncology, dermatology, neurology, critical care, anesthesia, clinical pathology, radiology, radiation oncology and surgery.
 Onsite equipment includes MRI, CT, linear accelerator, hyperbaric oxygen chamber and CRRT unit.
 The veterinary hospital is a certified level 1 trauma center with 24-hour emergency/critical care capabilities.
 Specialty equipment for the medicine service includes cystourethroscope, endoscope (Fujinon Eve 400), and 2 dedicated ultrasound machine (Philips IE33 and Acuson P300 ).
 The hospital is equipped with a state-of-the art interventional suite.
 The hospital’s interventional team includes faculty from internal medicine, surgery, cardiology, and radiology services.

-Auburn University is the land-grant University for ...the state of Alabama and has a contractual affiliation to provide veterinary education for the State of Kentucky.
-Auburn University is one of the nation’s premier public land-grant institutions.
-In 2018, it was ranked 46th among public universities by U.S. News and World Report.
-Auburn maintains high levels of research activity and high standards for teaching excellence, offering Bachelor’s, Master’s, Educational Specialist, and Doctor’s degrees in agriculture and engineering, and the arts and sciences.
-Its 2017 enrollment of 29,776 students includes 23,964 undergraduates and 5,812 graduate and professional students.
+Auburn University is one of the nation’s premier pu...blic land-grant institutions.
+In 2019, it was ranked 52nd among public universities by U.S. News and World Report.
+Auburn maintains high levels of research activity and high standards for teaching excellence, offering Bachelor’s, Master’s, Educational Specialist, and Doctor’s degrees in agriculture and engineering, the professions, and the arts and sciences.
+Its 2018 enrollment of 30,440 students includes 24,628 undergraduates and 5,812 graduate and professional students.
 Organized into twelve academic colleges and schools, Auburn’s 1,450 faculty members offer more than 200 educational programs.
-The University, nationally recognized for its commitment to academic excellence, has a positive work environment, good student engagement, and a beautiful campus.
+The University is nationally recognized for its commitment to academic excellence and community engagement, its positive work environment, its thriving student life programs, and its beautiful campus.